Personal loans are unsecured loans. Due to this, lenders want to be doubly sure that you are able to repay the loan.

 Personal loans are not bound by salary slips.
-But, all lenders will ask you to submit proof of income.
+But, most lenders will ask you to submit proof of income.
 Personal loans are offered to both salaried and self-employed individuals.
-When you mention your occupation in your personal loan application as ‘Private’ or ‘Salaried’, it can be mandatory that you need to submit the salary slips.
+When you mention your occupation in your personal loan application as ‘Private’ or ‘Salaried’, it’s often mandatory that you need to submit the salary slips.

-The salary slip becomes mandatory in a personal loan just based on the type of profession.
+The salary slip becomes mandatory in a personal loan based on the type of profession.
 If you are a salaried employee but could not get a salary slip, you may request your employer the receipt of the payment made or income certificate which may be accepted by banks.

 If you are unable to get salary slips, you may onboard a guarantor whose income can be used for eligibility.
 However, you need to check with the lender for such approvals.